daanzu/kaldi-active-grammar/README.md

 * Python 2.7 (3.x support planned); *64-bit required!*
     * Microphone support provided by [pyaudio](https://pypi.org/project/PyAudio/) package
 * OS: *Linux or Windows*; macOS planned if there is interest
-* Only supports Kaldi left-biphone models, specifically *nnet3 chain* models
+* Only supports Kaldi left-biphone models, specifically *nnet3 chain* models, with specific modifications
+* ~1GB+ disk space for model plus temporary storage and cache, depending on your grammar complexity
+* ~500MB+ RAM for model and grammars, depending on your model and grammar complexity

 Install Python package, which includes necessary Kaldi binaries: